Day 01: Arrival in Kathmandu (1300m/4264ft)

-Upon our arrival in the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Red Dragon Travel Bureau who will drop us off at our hotel.
-After checking in, we take a rest or visit Red Dragon Travel Bureau’s office.
-We may also stroll in the streets of Thamel, a tourist hub in Kathmandu for some souvenir shopping.
-In the evening, there will be a welcome dinner hosted by Red Dragon Travel Bureau where you will be served excellent authentic Nepalese cuisine which will introduce you to the country's food culture.
+Upon our arrival in Kathmandu, a representative from Red Dragon Travel Bureau will pick us up from the airport and take us to our hotel.
+In the afternoon, we may take a rest or visit Red Dragon Travel Bureau’s office.
+In the evening, there will be a welcome dinner hosted by Red Dragon Travel Bureau.
+For dinner, you will be served excellent Nepalese cuisine.
 Overnight in Kathmandu.

 Day 02: Kathmandu: Sightseeing and Trek Preparation

 Today after breakfast we start a guided tour to several of the most historical and spiritual attractions in Kathmandu.
 Some of these landmarks are considered World Heritage Sites including the historic Durbar Square, the sacred Hindu temple of Pashupatinath, the famous 'Monkey Temple' (Swayambhunath) and Buddhist shrine (Bouddhanath), which is one of the largest stupas in the world.
 At noon, there will be a pre-trip discussion where we can meet our trek leader and other team members.
 Red Dragon Travel Bureau will brief us regarding our trek as well as provide us with an opportunity to ask any questions we may have regarding our upcoming adventure.
 Overnight in Kathmandu.

 Day 03: Fly from Kathmandu to Nepalgunj: 1 hour